wpendl99/.github/profile/javascript/typeConstruct.md

 const y = 2;
 ```

-⚠ Originally JavaScript used the keyword `var` to define variables or to leave out the declaration entirely.
-These uses have been deprecated because they cause hard to detect errors in code.
-Always declare your variables either with `let` or `const`.
+⚠ Originally JavaScript used the keyword `var` to define variables, or allowed you to leave the keyword out entirely.
+This has been deprecated because they cause hard to detect errors in code related to the scope of the variable.
+You should avoid `var` and always declare your variables either with `let` or `const`.

 ## Type